plugwise/plugwise-beta/README.md

 The `water_heater`-device present in previous releases has been replaced by an Auxiliary Device state-sensor.
 This sensor will only show up when there are more (than one) thermostats present in your climate-system.

-## How to install?
+# How to install?

 - Use [HACS](https://hacs.xyz)
+- Navigate to the `Integrations` page and use the three-dots icon on the top right to add a custom repository.
-- Use the link to this page and add it on the `custom repo` page .
+- Use the link to this page as the URL and select 'Integrations' as the category.
-- Look for `Plugwise beta custom component` in `integrations` and install it!
+- Look for `Plugwise beta custom component` in `Integrations` and install it!

 ## How to add the integration to HA Core